Get debt relief now. We've helped 205 clients find attorneys today.

 The Motor Vehicle Exemption in Bankruptcy

 If you file for bankruptcy, motor vehicle exemptions protect a certain amount of equity in your car, truck, van, motorcycle, or other automobile.
-If all of your equity is covered by a car exemption, the trustee cannot take your car in a Chapter 7 bankruptcy.
+If all of your equity is covered by a car exemption, the trustee can't take your car in a Chapter 7 bankruptcy.
 If some equity remains unprotected by an exemption, you may lose it.
 Motor vehicle exemptions play a role in Chapter 13 bankruptcy as well -- the value of your nonexempt property (including car equity that is not protected by a motor vehicle exemption) determines the minimum amount you must repay your unsecured creditors through your Chapter 13 plan.

 The articles below explain how the motor vehicle exemption works in bankruptcy and other factors that determine if you can keep your car or not.